LLNL/Umpire/docs/sphinx/cookbook/dynamic_pool_heuristics.rst

 .. _dynamic_pool_heuristics:

 =======================================
-Creating a Coalesce Heurisitic Function
+Improving DynamicPool Performance with a Coalesce Heuristic
 =======================================

 By default, a DynamicPool object will not coalesce blocks that it allocates